Omarosa's departure raises questions about White House diversity

 That she's the only at African-American woman at a senior level in the White House is not a stretch of the truth.

-Newman, along with Housing and Urban Development Secretary Ben Carson, stood as the only black voices among more than 30 Cabinet secretaries and senior staff around President Donald Trump.
+Newman, along with Housing and Urban Development Secretary Ben Carson, were the only black voices among more than 30 Cabinet secretaries and senior staff members around President Donald Trump.
 Though the position is not Cabinet level, Surgeon General Jerome Adams, an African-American, has been serving since September.

+In a second interview with ABC, Newman pointed to a "lack of diversity" in the administration, calling it "very, very challenging being the only African-American woman in the senior staff" and even admitting it "was very lonely" working with a predominantly white staff who "had never worked with minorities, didn't know how to interact with them."

 Asked by NBC News on Thursday how many black senior staffers remained at the White House in the wake of Newman's departure, Press Secretary Sarah Huckabee Sanders declined to cite a number or specify who would take over Newman's outreach to African-American communities.